 The dependencies identification and monitoring process consists of 4 simple steps:

-- Identify the dependencies involved in your initiative.
+- Identify and categorize the dependencies involved in your initiative.

 - Validate the dependencies listed by voting for those that you agree impact your initiative.

 - Develop an action plan to monitor the dependencies and flag any potential interruptions.